- If you're getting an ERROR_FILE_TOO_LARGE message, you might need to compress the file.

 - Open the Websites tree and select the desired website.
 Select Open in Explorer View option.

-- Repeat these steps for each server in the SharePoint farm.
+- Repeat these steps for each server in SharePoint.

 - You should receive a confirmation message after applying this command.

-The file size exceeds the limit allowed and cannot be saved message and ERROR_FILE_TOO_LARGE error usually affect SharePoint users.
-As you can see, this is a system limitation, but you should be able to remove it by using one of our solutions.
+As seen, The file size exceeds the limit allowed and cannot be saved error usually affects SharePoint users.
+We truly hope that using one of our solutions has been helpful.